 According to Frances Gonzalez, the founder of Vegan Wines, a plant-based wine club, and Despacito Distributors, an entirely plant-based wine distribution company, most people aren’t even aware of what non-vegan ingredients are in wine.

 “We’re talking egg whites, gelatin, fish bladders, and milk proteins, all of which are used to clarify the wine,” she says.
-These ingredients bind to and remove unwanted wine sediments during the fining process and can also camouflage a bad harvest.
+These ingredients bind to and remove unwanted wine sediments during the fining process.
+In addition, they can camouflage a bad harvest.

 There’s more.